 - 1. The survey plan map has been created using GIS software, - 2.
 The plot location coordinates are generated through GIS software, - 3.
 The plot locations are identified from 'system derived' X, Y coordinates with the coordinate in an attribute table, - 4.
-Coordinates must be labeled to the plot number, - 5.
-Plot coordinates must be transferred to the GPS unit via digital file, and - 6.
+The coordinate system used must be specified as either UTM or BC Albers, - 5.
+Coordinates must be labeled to the plot number, - 6.
+Plot coordinates must be transferred to the GPS unit via digital file, and - 7.
 Plot coordinate files must be provided to the Ministry upon request.